-Generic Name: pentoxifylline (Oral route)
+Generic Name: pentoxifylline (pen-tox-IF-i-lin)

 Commonly used brand name(s)